 We recommend that you still accept the place your child has been offered.

-To add your child’s name to a waiting list you will need to complete the primary waiting list form and return it to us by 15 May 2017.
+To add your child’s name to a waiting list you please contact the school office and speak to the FLO.
+You will need to complete the waiting list form and return by 13 May 2019.
+See form above.

 If you weren't offered any of the schools you applied for